microsoft/AirSim/docs/build_linux.md

 # Build AirSim on Linux

-The current recommended and tested environment is **Ubuntu 16.04 LTS**.
-Theoretically, you can build on other distros and OSX as well, but we haven't tested it.
+The current recommended and tested environment is **Ubuntu 18.04 LTS**.
+Theoretically, you can build on other distros as well, but we haven't tested it.

+**Note**: It should be possible to build AirSim on OSX as well, but it isn't actively tested.
+Only macOS Catalina (10.15) is supported.
+Follow the same steps as Linux for building AirSim.

 We've two options - you can either build inside docker containers or your host machine.

 ## Docker
 Please see instructions [here](https://github.com/Microsoft/AirSim/blob/master/docs/docker_ubuntu.md)

 ## Host machine